Shaurya0501/ML-NLP-Engineer/Readme.md

-# 🤖 ML/NLP Engineer Intern Challenge
+# 🤖 ML/NLP Azure Project

 ## 🎯 Objective
 Build a complete text classification pipeline using Hugging Face Transformers.
 Demonstrate your skills in NLP preprocessing, model fine-tuning, and evaluation.